 - 1. Enter the "CLOSE POSITION LIMIT" menu. - 2.
 At the prompt, move the red selector knob to "LOCAL". - 3.
 Depress the declutch lever and slowly rotate the handwheel until the clutch is fully engaged.
 Release the declutch lever; the clutch will stay in handwheel mode. - 4.
-Back out the close stop if needed.
-First loosen the screw securing the stop, then move the stop.
+If the valve is fully closed, move the handwheel one turn (360 degrees) in the open direction to allow for coasting of the motor. - 5.
+When the valve is in the desired location, move the red selector knob to "STOP".
+At the prompt, use the black control knob to "SELECT" OK.